Tuition and Aid

 School of Education Alumni Tuition Discounts

-APU’s School of Education offers a 15 percent alumni tuition discount for Azusa Pacific alumni starting in a graduate program.
+APU’s School of Education offers an alumni tuition discount for Azusa Pacific alumni starting in a graduate program.

 Students must be in good academic standing and maintain satisfactory academic progress with a minimum cumulative grade-point average (GPA) of 3.0.
 Students must be enrolled at least half-time.
 If qualifications are met, the discount may be renewed each term.
 APU will pay $500 per term (up to $2,000 over the course of the program).
 This discount cannot be combined with other institutional aid.
 Contact Student Financial Services for complete eligibility details.